hbctraining/main/registrations/AllFunders_Intro_to_Shell.md

 ### **Workshop dates and times:**

-**Tuesday, October 11th**: 9:30 AM - 12 PM
+**Feb/Mar 2023 TBD**: 9:30 AM - 12 PM

-**Friday, October 14th**: 9:30 AM - 12 PM
+**Feb/Mar 2023 TBD**: 9:30 AM - 12 PM

-**Tuesday, October 18th**: 9:30 AM - 12 PM
+**Feb/Mar 2023 TBDth**: 9:30 AM - 12 PM

 _Instruction will be **mostly learner-centric**, requiring a time commitment between the workshop sessions!_

 ---

 ### **Description:**
 Access to tools and computational resources for large-scale data analysis often require knowledge of the command-line interface (also referred to as Unix or Linux or bash or shell).
-In this 3-day hands-on workshop participants will learn the following:
+In this **3-day hands-on workshop** participants will learn the following:

 - basic shell commands for navigating the file system, exploring file contents, performing basic operations, such as moving, copying, and renaming
 - how to write shell scripts and use "for" loops for efficiently running the same commands on multiple files